 Where to stay: Mistiq Hotel

-Yucatan Peninsula is one of the most popular destinations in Mexico, but it still has protected areas where you can see some incredible flora and fauna in its prime habitat.
+Yucatan Peninsula is one of the most popular destinations in Mexico, but it still has untouched areas where you can see some incredible flora and fauna in its prime habitat.

 One of these places is the Sian Ka’an Biosphere Reserve, the largest protected area in the region with over 1.3-million wilderness.